Marfa Film Festival: History

 The 2008 festival received accolades for an opening night screening on the "Little Boston" set of There Will Be Blood, was filmed near Marfa.
 400 attendees including crew members and extras who had never seen the film were shuttled to the set location 20 miles outside of Marfa.
 Other movies shown that year included Night of the Hunter, True Stories, The Innocents, Man On Wire, and two music videos directed by Heath Ledger.
 Edward Sharpe and the Magnetic Zeroes played their first-ever show at the 2008 festival, with an opening performance by artist Mia Doi Todd and Antony Langdon's band Victoria.
 John Paul and Eloise Dejoria, owners of Patrón and Paul Mitchell, financed the first festival.
-It was named one of the Top 10 Film Festivals "Worth The Entry Fee" and was named one of "The Top Destination Film Festivals In The World" on a list that also included Cannes, Venice Film Festival and Telluride by Wired magazine.
+It was named one of the Top 10 Film Festivals "Worth The Entry Fee" and "The Top Destination Film Festivals In The World" on a list that also included Cannes, Venice Film Festival and Telluride by Wired magazine.

-Renowned author Larry McMurtry made a rare appearance to accept the first "Texas Screen Legend Award" presented by Marfa Film Festival in association with the Texas Association of Film Commissions at the 2009 Marfa Film Festival.
+Novelist and author Larry McMurtry made a rare appearance to accept the first "Texas Screen Legend Award" presented by Marfa Film Festival in association with the Texas Association of Film Commissions at the 2009 Marfa Film Festival.
 Polly Platt and Dianna Ossana were also in attendance during an outdoor screening of The Last Picture Show.

-Iconic musician Lou Reed attended to premiere his documentary Red Shirley at the 2010 festival.
+Rock musician Lou Reed attended to premiere his documentary Red Shirley at the 2010 festival.
 Omar Rodríguez-López's attended to show his feature film The Sentimental Engine Slayer.
 Other films screened include The Athlete or Atletu, directed by Davey Frankel and Rasselas Lakew, the 1972 classic The Harder They Come by Perry Henzell, and The Sun Ship Game, a 1971 documentary about competition soaring shot primarily in Marfa by Robert Drew, an American documentary filmmaker known as the father of cinema vérité, or direct cinema.
-Poet and Academy Award-nominated writer Luke Davies premiered his first directorial debut – a short film (Produced by Lambaria) AIR featuring the celebrated British Andrew Garfieldin his US debut.
-America Ferrera and collaborator husband writer-director Ryan Pierce Phillips Williams premiered The Dry Land produced by Academy nominated producer Heather Rae.
+Poet and Academy Award-nominated writer Luke Davies premiered his first directorial debut – a short film (produced by Lambaria) AIR featuring the British actor Andrew Garfield in his US debut.
+America Ferrera and collaborator husband writer-director Ryan Piers Williams premiered The Dry Land produced by Academy nominated producer Heather Rae.

-In 2011 there was a 2-year lull due to a legal dispute between Lambaria and Vandyke.
+In 2011, there was a two year lull due to a legal dispute between founders Lambaria and Van Dyke.